Taaitaaiger/jlrs/README.md

 ## Prerequisites

 Julia must be installed before jlrs can be used.
-Only version 1.6 and 1.8 are supported.
-Using version 1.6 requires enabling the `lts` feature.
+Only version  1.6, 1.7, and 1.8.0-rc1 are supported.
+Using version 1.6 requires enabling the `lts` feature, 1.8.0-rc1 requires enabling the `rc1` feature.

 ### Linux